poseidon/typhoon/docs/advanced/nodes.md

 Add custom initial taints on worker pool nodes to indicate a node is unique and should only schedule workloads that explicitly tolerate a given taint key.

 !!! warning
-    Since taints prevent workloads scheduling onto a node, you must decide whether `kube-system` DaemonSets (e.g. flannel, Calico, Cilium) should tolerate your custom taint by setting `daemonset_tolerations`.
+    Since taints prevent workloads scheduling onto a node, you must decide whether `kube-system` DaemonSets (e.g. flannel, Cilium) should tolerate your custom taint by setting `daemonset_tolerations`.
 If you don't list your custom taint(s), important components won't run on these nodes.

 === "Cluster"